-You know that song you love, that you wish you wrote?
+You know that song you love that you wish you’d written?
 Copy it.

-Like a funhouse mirror that distorts what it reflects, even if you try to imitate something, it will turn out much different than the original.
-Maybe better.
+Like a funhouse mirror that distorts what it reflects, your imitation will turn out much different from the original.
+Maybe even better.

-When a musician covers someone else’s song, they clearly reveal their own warped perspective, since we know what the original looks (sounds) like.
-Because of this, a cover song is actually a great way to define who you are as an artist.
+When a musician covers someone else’s song, they reveal their own warped perspective, since we know what the original sounds like.
+Because of this, performing a cover song is actually a great way to define who you are as an artist.

-So an entrepreneur can imitate someone else’s business, and still be adding a unique service to the world.
+So an entrepreneur can imitate someone else’s business, and still be adding a great service to the world.

 I used to believe that everything I did had to be 100 percent original.
 My old company had a competitor that offered credit card machines for musicians.
 Customers would tell me how much they loved that service, and even told me they wished we had it, too.
 But copying the competitor seemed out of the question.
 It took me a long time to swallow my pride and realize that I’d be doing my clients a favor if I imitated that idea.
 So I copied it, and it was one of the most successful things I ever did.
 Those little credit card machines made over $8 million for thousands of musicians.